EducationalTestingService/rsmtool/README.md

 4. From now on, you will need to activate this conda environment whenever you want to use RSMTool.
 This will ensure that the packages required by `rsmtool` will only be used when you want to run `rsmtool` experiments and will not affect other projects.

 Note that RSMTool only works with Python 3.4 and higher.

+## Example

+You can out RSMTool as follows:

+1. Go to the `example` folder.
+This folder contains the training and test set features for a simple scoring system built to automatically score the responses from the [2012 Kaggle Automated Student Assessment Prize competition](https://www.kaggle.com/c/asap-aes).
+2. Make sure to activate the conda environment where you installed rsmtool (e.g., `source activate rsmtool`)
+3. Run RSMTool: `rsmtool config.json`
+4. Since no output directory was specfied, `rsmtool` will create the three output folders in the current directory: `figure`, `output`, and `report`.
+You can examine the HTML report `report/ASAP2_report.html`.
+It should look like [this](https://s3.amazonaws.com/sample-rsmtool-report/ASAP2_report.html).

 ## Contributing